 So who counts as a provider, then?

-Technically?
-Just banks since they’re the ones who ultimately have control over these accounts, but you can get them from a few sources.
-Each of these sources are viable options for merchant accounts and make their money by adding fees to transactions.
+Technically, just banks since they’re the ones who ultimately have control over these accounts, but you can get them from a few sources.
+Each of these sources is a viable option for merchant accounts and make their money by adding fees to transactions:

 The choice you make will depend on your business, although we recommend working directly with a merchant services provider or independent sales organization since you know their business depends on your success, you have the ability to vet them more thoroughly beforehand, and they usually offer more comprehensive tech and support options than banks.